 The design bearing strengths are given for different bolt spacings (2.67db and 3db), different Fu (58 and 65 ksi), and different bolt diameters (5/8 – 1-1/2 in.)

-Table 7-5 also includes the spacing (sfull) required to develop the full bearing strength for different Fu and bolt diameters
+Table 7-4 also includes the spacing (sfull) required to develop the full bearing strength for different types of holes (standard, short-slotted, oversized, etc.) and bolt diameters

-Table 7-5 also includes the bearing strength when s > sfull
+Table 7-4 also includes the bearing strength when s > sfull

-Table 7-5 also includes the minimum spacing 2-2/3 db values
+Table 7-4 also includes the minimum spacing 2-2/3 db values for different bolt dia.

-Table 7-6 in the AISC manual on page 7-30 is similar to Table 7-5.
+Table 7-5 in the AISC manual on pages 7-28 and 7-29 is similar to Table 7-5.
 It gives the design bearing strength at bolt holes for various edge distances.

 These design bearing strengths are in kips/in. thickness of the connected part.